 This potato leek soup seriously couldn’t be easier to make and with minimal ingredients, you’re going to love this one!
-I love how hearty it is and you can even top it with bacon bits and chives if you want to make it more like a baked potato soup!
+I love how hearty this Whole30 Potato Leek Soup is and you can even top it with bacon bits and chives if you want to make it more like a bowl of baked potato soup!
 You do you!

 - 2 tbsp extra virgin olive oil